Dany Bill: Biography

-In 1993, he was the first European fighter to win the World Title in Thailand against Den Muang Surin.
-This took place during the King's Birthday Event in Bangkok.
+He defeated Den Muang Surin in Thailand in 1993 to become the first fighter from Europe to win the World Title.
+This happened in Bangkok during the King's Birthday celebration.

-He was World Champion for seven consecutive years, from 1993 to 1999, defeating all the best fighters in the world such as Nokweed Devy, Pananonlek, Saimai Suk, Orono Por Muang U bon, Joel Cesar, Joe Prestia.
+From 1993 until 1999, he held the title of World Champion for seven years in a row.
+During that time, he defeated every elite fighter in the world, including Nokweed Devy, Pananonlek, Saimai Suk, Orono Por Muang U bai, Joel Cesar, and Joe Prestia.